|1999-2000 La Liga Champion|

 Fran made it to Deportivo La Coruna first team in 1988.
 He is considered one of the greatest players for the club.
 He played 17 seasons with them, winning the 1999-2000 La Liga.
 He was capped 16 times and represented Spain at Euro 2000.

 LW/FW: Albert Luque (Spain)

 Luque started his career with Mallorca.
 From 2002 to 2005, he played for Deportivo La Corunna.
 He amassed La Liga totals of 248 games and 61 goals over the course of eleven seasons.
 He moved to Newcastle United in 2005, but never settled down.
 He played 17 times for Spain.
 He made his international debut in a 3–2 group stage win against South Africa at 2002 World Cup Finals.

 RM/CM: Adolfo Aldana (Spain)

 From 1988 to 1992, he played for Real Madrid, but used mainly as a sub.
 In 1992, he joined Deportivo La Coruna.
 He formed a great midfield with Fran and Mauro Silva.
 Aldana closed out his career with two years at RCD Espanyol.
 He was capped 4 times.

 AM: Juan Carlos Valeron

-Started with La Palmas and went to Mallocra and Atletico Madrid.
-In 2000, he moved to Depprtivo La Coruna, where he would play 13 seasons.
+Valeron started his career with La Palmas.
+He played Mallocra and Atletico Madrid before he moving to Depprtivo La Coruna, where he would play 13 seasons.
 Widely considered to be one of the greatest midfielders of his generation, but injuries had limited his career.
 He played 46 times for Spain.
 He went to Euro 2000, the WC Finals in 2002 and Euro 2004.

 |Juan Carlos Valeron|

 Rivaldo was a part of the attacking trio known as "Three R's" with Ronaldo and Ronaldinho at the 2002 World Cup Finals.
 He scored 5 goals in 5 games as Brazil took its 5th World Cup.
 He also went to the WC Finals in 1998.
 He won the 1999 Ballon d' Or.
 He played for many clubs in his career.
 He spent five years with Spanish club Barcelona,

 AM: Djalminha (Brazil)